 top of page

-I am arguably part of the best tennis family in the game's world history.
+I am part of - arguably - the best tennis family in the history of the world.
 Read my two obituaries and learn why.

 Click above for my June 22, 2025 obituary in the St. Louis Post-Dispatch.
 Click below for the obituary downloaded from the Post-Dispatch's website to a word document and then converted to a pdf document.